Nuclearpolo/DAQ-EXP_TA/README.md

 ![](2021-02-09-16-02-26.png)

-## 7.1 Choose the bit rate of your machine and hit download.
+## 7.1 Choose the bit of your machine and hit download.

 ![](2021-02-09-16-02-45.png)